Heat Illness Prevention for Summer Sports

 By Danielle Roland, MA, ATC

-In a few short weeks, Athletic Trainers (ATs) and our patients will be dealing with the heat of summer and need to be informed of the effects high temperatures and humidity can have on them.
+Athletic Trainers (ATs) and our patients are dealing with the heat of summer and need to be informed of the effects high temperatures and humidity can have on them.
 In this blog, we will discuss how to prevent heat illness, educate your patients and better equip you to treat it.

 A good way to measure the effects of heat stress is by using the wet-bulb globe temperature (WBGT).
 This portable meter measures air temperature, humidity, air movement and radiation from sunlight.
 It was first used in the 1950s at military bases and quickly made its way through other organizations.
 Although very useful, the BGT does not account for other factors, such as clothing, exercise intensity, age, fitness acclimatization and health status.